Data-Monkey/zigbee2mqtt.io/information/zigbee_network.md

 However by adding routers to your network you can overcome the limit of 20 devices.
 This means that, e.g. a network of 1 coordinator, 4 routers and 50 end devices is possible.

-The number of childs that a router support differs per device!
+The number of children that a router supports differs per device!
 Therefore, the increased size of a network by adding a router is arbitrary.